circuits/circuits/docs/source/faq.rst

    circuits allows you to write maintainable and scalable systems easily

 ...
 Can I write networking applications with circuits?
-   Yes absolutely. circuits comes with socket I/O componetns for tcp, udp and unix sockets with asynchronous polling implementations for select, poll, epoll and kqueue.
+   Yes absolutely. circuits comes with socket I/O components for tcp, udp and unix sockets with asynchronous polling implementations for select, poll, epoll and kqueue.